keycloak/keycloak-community/design/client-policies.md

 It is treated in [Client Conformance Profiles](https://issues.redhat.com/browse/KEYCLOAK-11612) based on this Client Policies.
 Which kind of security profiles are supported and how to realize them are discussed on
 [Client Conformance Profiles](https://issues.redhat.com/browse/KEYCLOAK-11612).

+## Scope

+This client policy concept is independent of any specific protocol.
+However, this document only deals with the implementation for OIDC.

 ## Implementation details

-Client Policies consists of the three building blocks, Policy, Condition, and Executor.
+Client Policies consists of the four building blocks, Policy, Condition, and Executor.

 ### Condition : which client